argoproj-labs/training-material/argo-workflows/templates/orchestration.md

 A **steps template** allows you to run a series of steps in sequence.

-A **suspend templates** allows you to automatically suspend a workflows, e.g. while waiting on manual approval, or while an external system does some work.
+A **suspend template** allows you to automatically suspend a workflow, e.g. while waiting on manual approval, or while an external system does some work.

 None of the templates that orchestrate work run pods.
 You can check by `kubectl get pods`{{execute}}.